PechayClub/BurnutsPlusTNTandDisparityMod/README.md

 ## TNT and Disparity Roadmap

-### In Private Test (These versions are not released publically.)

-0.0 - Done.

-0.1 - Done.

-0.2 - Done.

-0.3.0 - Done.

 ### Public Alpha (Adding more features like, bosses and mini-bosses, more mobs, and most importantly Twilight Forest integration.)

-0.3.1 - Done.
+- 0.3.1 - Done.

-0.4 - Done.
+- 0.4 - Done.

-0.4 Pre-Integration Test - Features Skipped to Integration Test.
+- 0.4 Pre-Integration Test - Features Skipped to Integration Test.
 (Integration Test Prepared.)

-0.4 Integration Test - Working in Progress.
+- 0.4 Integration Test - Working in Progress.
 (Adding Twilight Forest with other mods.)
 (Were testing some of these features.)

-0.5 Music Integration Test - To Do.
+- 0.5 Music Integration Test - To Do.
 (Kevin MacLeod's music is going to be added but we need to find which we will use.)

 ### Public Beta (Adding things like progression, more bosses and mini-bosses, more NPC's, etc.)

-0.6 Final Integration Test - To Do.
+- 0.6 Final Integration Test - To Do.
 (Adding the final touches.)

-0.7 - To Do.
+- 0.7 - To Do.

-0.8 - To Do.
+- 0.8 - To Do.

-0.9  - To Do.
+- 0.9  - To Do.

 ### Public Release Prepared (Were almost close to make the mod in public release)

-Pre - To Do.
+- Pre - To Do.

-Release Candidate - To Do.
+- Release Candidate - To Do.

-Preview - To Do.
+- Preview - To Do.
 (Fixed the remaining issues except the ones labeled wontfix which is closed automatically but conversation is still open and you can chat us if you know how to fix it.)

-Initial Release - To Do.
+- Initial Release - To Do.
 (The mod is now in issue free release thanks to MCreator.
 For more bugs in the upcomming updates we will be prepared to fix them.)

 ## How To Build